taurusilver7/spotify-2.0/README.md

 #### SongAtom

-- An atom for tracking the songs in the playlist played in the player.
+- An atom for tracking the songs from the playlist in the player.

 # Next.js + Tailwind CSS Example